 - Make sure light strings and all electrical decorations are in good condition before you put them up.
 Don’t use anything with frayed electrical cords.

 - Don’t staple or nail through light strings or cords.

 - Always unplug tree and holiday lights before leaving home or going to bed.

 - Avoid overloading outlets.
 Flickering lights, tripped circuit breakers, and blown fuses are warning signs.
 Don’t ignore them – unplug!

 The winter holidays bring together family and friends.
 Suddenly the size of your household can skyrocket, whether for a few hours or for a few days.
 Young children, and older adults, may now be part of your household.
 The company brings warmth, laughter and special memories.
 It can also introduce hazards you haven’t considered during the year.
 Take a look at your home through the eyes of your visitors:

-- Do you have adequate lighting at the top and bottom of stairs, and sturdy handrails on all stairs?
-This is something you need year-round, but becomes even more important when you have visitors who are less familiar with your home, especially older relatives who may have vision or mobility challenges.
+- Do you have good lighting at the top and bottom of stairs?
+Sturdy handrails on all stairs?
+You need these year-round, but they’re even more important when you have visitors who are less familiar with your home–especially older relatives who may have vision or mobility challenges.

 - What’s on your floors now?
 Children’s toys, visitors’ shoes, the food dishes of visiting pets—all of these can become tripping hazards.
 Keep pathways clear.